Today I’ll show you how to make giant marquee letters because it’s easier than you think!

 And if you’re looking for a smaller version Jen at House of Wood has smaller marquee letters here.

 These marquee letters were part of our school spring auction and my friend Cheryl captured a few candid shots during the set up:

-(The tutorial for that giant rainbow pot of gold is here.)
+- giant rainbow pot of gold is here

 You can see how big the letters are compared to the people.
 They make a huge impact for three simple marquee letters.
 It’s a big bold statement piece of decor that fills a giant room for very little effort.